How to Sew Pinwheel Quilt Blocks — a Tutorial

 The block is made by sewing together four half-square triangle blocks in such a way that the block seems to be spinning like the pinwheels children get at school fairs.
 The only tricky part is getting all the triangle points to match at the center of the block.
 The key to perfectly aligned points is learning how to sew a scant 1/4″ seam.

-Here’s a detail of a scrappy pinwheel quilt from +Eva+ on Flickr.com that uses a lot of different fabrics.
+And here’s an assortment of blocks from Emily Boyd that uses a lot of different fabrics.
 Notice how she used the white fabric to unify all the different colors.
 You can make scrappy pinwheels work easily by simply using white as the background fabric for your blocks.

 Each pinwheel block starts with four half-square triangle blocks.
 Learn how to sew a half-square triangle block.